What is phosphorus?

 What are medications for phosphorus control?

 Your doctor may order a medicine called a phosphate binder for you to take with meals and snacks.
 This medicine will help control the amount of phosphorus your body absorbs from the foods you eat.
 There are many different kinds of phosphate binders.
-Pills, chewable tablets, and powders are available.
+Pills, chewable tablets, powders, and liquids are available.
 Some types also contain calcium, while others do not.
 You should only take the phosphate binder that is ordered by your doctor or dietitian.

 What do I do if my phosphorus level is too high?